VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 ## Visual Studio
-You can download the POC from the code section of this chapter.
-In this POC, we replace the four Win32 APIs from the Win32 dropper with the corresponding native function or API.
+You can download the poc from the code section of this chapter.
+In this poc, the four Win32 APIs from the Win32 dropper are replaced with the corresponding native functions.
 - Memory allocation, ``VirtualAlloc`` is replaced by **``NtAllocateVirtualMemory``**.
 - Write shellcode to memory, ``WriteProcessMemory`` is replaced by **``NtWriteVirtualMemory``**.
 - Shellcode execution, ``CreateThread`` is replaced by **``NtCreateThreadEx``**.